benlebdaoui/benlebdaoui.github.io/_projects/5_projects.md

 layout: page
 title: COMAP MathematicalContest in Modelling 2025
 description:
-img: assets/img/premlogo.jpg
+img: assets/img/modeling.jpg
 importance: 3
 category: work
 related_publications: false
 ---

-Here's a pdf of the result of our work: Old Stairs are an Open Book
+Here's a pdf of the result of our work: [Old Stairs are an Open Book](https://raw.githubusercontent.com/benlebdaoui/benlebdaoui.github.io/main/assets/pdf/2528508.pdf)

-in collaboration with Cole Swain:
+in collaboration with Cole Swain and Cody McClain